snpsuen/Kubernetes_CDN_VOD_Streaming/README.md

 The pods run on a customised nginx docker image, snpsuen/nginx-hls:v01 with two specific features or "toppings" baked in.

-First, the ffmeg package is required to provision the streaming contents of a given video media file.
+First, the ffmeg package is installed in order to provision the streaming contents of a given video media file.
 ```
 apt intstall ffmeg
 ```